-What’s the difference between writing, copywriting and editing anyway?
+What’s the difference between writing, copywriting and editing, anyway?

 What happens after I send you an email using this fancy contact form?

 I have a really limited budget as I’m a small start-up/worthy charity/furry animal with four paws instead of a regular financial income and hey I will chase a tennis ball when you throw it.
-Will you write for free?
+Will you work for free?

 Sorry, no. Please don’t make things awkward by asking me.

 Do you charge an hourly rate or a flat fee?

 It depends on the job.
 If it’s a bigger project, I tend to charge a flat fee to manage everyone’s expectations.
 I base this fee on how many hours I estimate the work will take and include two rounds of revisions.
 I’m pretty good at calculating how long a particular job will take me and find that this approach offers everyone a lot more certainty.
 It also ensures there are no nasty surprises at invoicing time.
 Sometimes I write for websites or publications that offer their contributors a flat rate, and that’s fine too.
 I very rarely charge per word (I find this style of quoting is more common with American clients), and to be honest, I think reducing someone’s creative value to a matter of cents means you run the risk of ending up with copy containing lots of superfluous words like taradiddle, cattywampus and bumfuzzle.